 Eppert was team captain of the Boilermakers for three season and his pursuit of excellence extended beyond the mat and into the classroom.
 He earned the Big Ten Conference Distinguished Scholar Award and the Team Player Award in 2014.
 The 125-pounder was also a four-time Academic All-Big Ten and three-time NWCA All-Academic selection.

 Eppert attained his bachelor’s degree in science in public health promotions from Purdue University in 2014.
 He earned his master’s degree in Kinesiology from University of Wisconsin in 2017.
 He is also three courses away from earning his Master of Business Administration (MBA) from George Mason University.

 Coach DePalma is currently entering his 6th season as an assistant coach.
+Prior to the 2023-2024 season, DePlama was elevated from Assistant Coach to Head Assistant Coach.
 After coaching at Edinboro University in the 2018-2019 season, he joined the George Mason University Wrestling staff.
 He has helped coach 3 division 1 National Qualifiers, 2 alternates and George Mason University’s first ever Mid-American Conference Champion in the 2022-2023 season.
 To finish the 2022-2023 season, DePalma helped the Mason Patriots to their highest ever Mid-American Conference Team finish coming in at 6th place.

 The native of Jeannette, Pa. wrestled for the Fighting Scots as a redshirt freshman in 2012-13 before transferring to Kent State.
 He wrapped up his competitive career with the Golden Flashes, earning All-American honors as a senior.